DevExpress-Examples/wpf-mvvm-framework-use-services-with-dependency-injection/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Use DevExpress Services with Dependency Injection
+# DevExpress MVVM Framework - Use DevExpress Services with Dependency Injection

 This example illustrates how to use the `NavigationService` with Dependency Injection.